 Backup the Workstations¶

 Now that you have set up the Secure Viewing Station, the Admin Workstation, and your Journalist Workstations, it is important you make a backup.
-Your USB drive may wear out, a journalist might lose their backup drive, or something completely unexpected may happen.
+Your USB drive may wear out, a journalist might lose their drive, or something completely unexpected may happen.

 In all these cases, it is useful to have a backup of your data for each device.